KhartesViewer/khartes/README.md

 ### Navigation by mouse

-To navigate within the data volume, simply hold down the left mouse button while inside one of the data slice windows, and drag the slice.
+To navigate within the data volume, simply hold down the left mouse button while inside one of the Data Slice windows, and drag the slice.
 The two other slices will also change, to ensure that the mutual intersection point of the three slices remains in the middle of the crosshairs of all 3 slices.

-You can use the mouse scroll wheel while in any of the data slice windows to zoom in or out.
+You can use the mouse scroll wheel while in any of the Data Slice windows to zoom in or out.
 The crosshairs are always the center of the zoom; the mutual intersection point of the three slice planes does not change during zooming.